ika-rwth-aachen/carlos/utils/tutorial/README.md

 This example script changes the weather settings of the CARLA server dynamically.
 It's a simle example for an interaction between the CARLA server and a Python client.
 The processes can be stopped using <kbd>CTRL</kbd>+<kbd>C</kbd>.

-The running `carla-simulator` container can be stopped by terminating the Docker compose setup with <kbd>CTRL</kbd>+<kbd>C</kbd> in the first terminal.
+The running `carla-simulator` container can be stopped by terminating the Docker Compose setup with <kbd>CTRL</kbd>+<kbd>C</kbd> in the first terminal.
 In addition, remove the stopped container with
 ```bash
 # stops all specified services and removes their containers completely
 docker compose down